istresearch/scrapy-cluster/README.md

 # scrapy-cluster

+## CURRENTLY UNDER CONSTRUCTION

-This Scrapy project uses Redis and Kafka to create a distributed scraping cluster.
+This Scrapy project uses Redis and Kafka to create a distributed on demand scraping cluster.

 The goal is to distribute seed URLs among many waiting spider instances, whose